 Sobeys' Own Brands consist of: Compliments, Panache, Best Buy and Eight Treasures.
-The majority of the assortment is in Compliments which is positioned as the national brand equivalent.
-Panache (replacing Sensations by Compliments) is positioned as the better tier elevated culinary experiences.
+Compliments branded products reflect the majority of the assortment and are positioned as the national brand equivalent.
+Panache provides an elevated eating experience and includes products with a culinary and innovative flare.
 Best Buy is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics.
-Sobeys also developed a new brand, Eight Treasures, which focuses on its South East Asian consumer.
+Eight Treasures is focused on its South East Asian consumer.

-Compliments' sub-brands include Compliments Organics, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
+Compliments' sub-brands include Compliments Organics, Compliments Plant Based, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
 These sub-brands provide healthy and "better for you" alternatives for customers.